Ruby Gap Nature Park

 In 1886 explorer David Lindsay found what he thought were rubies in the sandy bed of the Hale River.
 A rush ensued with buyers from Europe snapping them up.
 As the market was flooded, the quality of the rubies found was questioned and, 18 months into the rush, it was found that the gems were merely high-grade garnets.
 Central Australia’s ruby boom quickly collapsed.

-Access to this little-visited and remote Park is via the Arltunga Historical Reserve.
+Access to this little-visited and remote park is via the Arltunga Historical Reserve.
 A high clearance four-wheel drive vehicle is essential, but is well worth the effort to get here.
-There are several campgrounds in the park (fees apply).
+There are several campgrounds in the park.
+Camping fees apply and campsites must be booked online before you arrive.